NotBru/notbru.github.io/posts/uniswap_v3_conceptually.md

 `(price, liquidity)` graph) for any pool by going to UniV3's [app][uv3app] and, after having connected your wallet, accessing the “add liquidity” sections.

+It is also important to highlight here that the swap's result *doesn't correspond* to the difference in *virtual* reserves on the plots shown above.
+It corresponds to the actual differences in reserves.
+But you can obtain them from the plotted curves by adding the swapped amounts for the infinitesimal displacements along the connected curves, disregarding the jump of liquidity in doing so.

+What you're essentially doing by swapping is changing the price little by little, consuming the reserves ahead and adding (little more than) the reserves that are needed behind so that the pool can continue operating in the same state you found it before the swap.

 If you're interested in digging the details, you're now hopefully more prepared to go into Uniswap's whitepaper or, heck, feel free to check they're code at GitHub! (it's open source uwu).